k-nadia/project-2/README.md

 ### **Forking Steps**

 Fork this project using the following steps:
-1. Open the responsitory at [PP2 Github](https://github.com/k-nadia/PP2).
+1. Open the respository at [PP2 Github](https://github.com/k-nadia/project-2).
 2. Select the 'Fork' button near the top of the page.
 3. After a few minutes the newly forked repository will be created under your GitHub account.

 ### **Cloning Steps**

 Clone this project using the following steps:
-1. Open the responsitory at [PP2 Github](https://github.com/k-nadia/PP2).
+1. Open the respository at [PP2 Github](https://github.com/k-nadia/project-2).
 2. Select the green 'Code' button near the top of the page.
 3. Choose from one of the 3 cloning options: HTTPS, SSH, GitHub CLI.
 4. Click on the clipboard icon to copy the URL.